 Our goals today, and we have everything going for us, is to be recognised as an accelerator of environmental and energy transition and among the key global players who truly count in the field of engineering in these areas.
 For this, we rely on the multidisciplinary and complementary nature of our business activities, our commitment to sustainable development, our international expansion and the women and men who work in our group.
 In order to succeed, we must constantly adapt our human resources, which is why we are promoting mobility, developing our employees’ careers, and improving cross-functional networks to work better together in complete transparency and confidence.
-We are also developing our international culture, while fostering a sense of pride in belonging to the group, and of its technical and social achievements.
+We have also intensified our international culture and fostered a sense of pride, both in belonging to the Group and of its technical and social achievements.

 The Global Compact is a UN initiative that was launched in the year 2000.
 It encourages businesses worldwide to adopt a more socially responsible attitude.
 Members undertake to actively implement and promote simple principles relating to human rights, international labour standards, the environment and the fight against corruption.
 Since November 2011, Egis has committed to bringing its development strategy and operations in line with the ten principles of the Global Compact.
 Each year, Egis reports on the actions taken and progress made.Find out more Go to the Global Compact website